LHKLKJ/localgpt/SOURCE_DOCUMENTS/health_information_systems_epub.md

 To implement the above-mentioned functions, numerous different application components usually exist.
 Frequently, medical research facilities run multiple decentralized database systems or repositories for specific research purposes, projects, or trials.
-Clinician scientists often call these “cohort” databases, reflecting the longitudinal or cross-sectional nature of data capture.
+Clinician scientists often call these "cohort" databases, reflecting the longitudinal or cross-sectional nature of data capture.
 Dedicated research data management offices support researchers in creating such data repositories or registries in accordance with FAIR criteria by consulting them in terms of how to plan, conduct, and document research projects and by supporting them in selecting standards for structuring, representing, and saving their data along with appropriate metadata, thus aiming for a certain degree of interoperability and reusability.

 For clinical trials which have to fulfill very high standards with regard to data quality, data monitoring, versioning, etc., dedicated electronic data capture (EDC) systems are used.
 These offer customizable data entry forms and various export formats, most notably using CDISC standards (Sect.
-3.​7.​2.​11).
+3.7.2.11).
 Data from clinical application systems which are provisioned for reuse in research are frequently stored in data warehouse systems (DWS), data lakes (repositories for raw, often unstructured data), or open platforms.
 If the facility does not run an open platform, all of the above require some sort of export (e.g., as Health Level 7 (HL7) messages, HL7 FHIR) or extraction process from clinical application systems.
 While data lakes incorporate raw data such as files, blobs, or genomic sequences, DWS, as invariant systems for research, require an extract, transform, load (ETL) process, during which quality checks, and mapping to terminologies may be performed.
 Open platforms, in contrast, provide care-level, longitudinal patient-related data of the highest quality and semantic definition, so that clinical or research applications as well as registries can be built upon them.